 Brightline and Fortress both told me they couldn't comment on the pending litigation.

-However, Brightline did share a statement with me.
-It reads, in part:
+However, Brightline did share the following statement with WPTV:

 They encouraged people in the community to follow the laws and be careful around the train tracks.